wearefriday/eyemask/README.md

 - Providing textual syntaxes for more diagram types, including charts, for when you want to reduce the cost of change.

-- Tags for footnotes, pullquotes, sidebars, sidenotes, and 'story cards'.
+- Tags for footnotes, pullquotes, sidebars, sidenotes, questions, and 'story cards'.

 - Index and flexible, configurable Table of Contents generation (probably based on a similar 'two-pass' approach as used by LaTeX).

 - Default metadata, such as the date and time of preparation.

 - Additional standard metadata params, such as version, client, project, and copyright.

+- A new textual syntax and diagram renderer for 'scenario flow diagrams' allowing links from blocks to scenarios or individual steps.

+- A construct for cross-references of scenarios, features, etc.

 ## UML diagrams